 - Check-out time is 11:00 a.m.
 Gather ye rosebuds while ye may.

-- You have to be 25 years old and present to book a room.
+- At least one member of your party must be 25 years old (or older) and present to book a room.
 It’s not that I don’t trust young people.
 Just kidding.
 It’s completely because I don’t trust young people.
 You’ll understand one day.

 - A valid photo ID is required upon check-in.
 If it makes you feel better, I’ll show you my ID too.

 - All requests to reserve a room must include the first and last name of all adults occupying the room and a valid credit card for a guarantee of arrival.

 - My room rates are always awesome, and they are subject to change.
 Nothing in this world is certain but death and taxes.